Coal0/watch/guide.md

 ---

-As you can imagine, functions that require the session to be alive could check `has_expired` each time they're called.<br />
+Functions that depend on the session can check `has_expired` each time they're called.<br />
-A predefined method for this is `require_session`.
-You can call it to check if the session is alive:
+Alternatively, you can 'require' the session to be alive by calling `require_session`:

 ```python
 >>> from session import Session